Govt Likely To Notify National Clean Air Programme By July-End

 Here are some important details about the NCAP:

-The draft launched by the Ministry of Environment is a 20-point programme that would focus on meeting the annual average ambient air quality standards at all locations in the country.
+The draft launched by the Ministry of Environment in April was a 20-point programme that would focus on meeting the annual average ambient air quality standards at all locations in the country.
 While the Central government has conveniently shifted the onus to the state government, the draft plan also focusses on collecting authentic data on pollution sources, monitoring of rural air pollution and implementing an institutional framework at the centre and state level to take preventive steps.

 The program would be India’s first step to fight air pollution in a coordinated way that would require all the states to come up with their own plan.
 The plan also mentions the time frame for implementing measures but does not have any directives for the states in their action plan.

 Under the project, an apex committee will be formed under the environment ministry, a steering committee under the Environment Secretary and a monitoring committee under the Joint Secretary.
 There would be separate state-level committees with scientist and trained personnel.
 All the programs framed by states will have to be funded by their own.

 The other side